For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 If you are concerned about the market dropping, then the sooner you list and assign the better.

 Remember, if you have a financial concern about not being able to make further deposit payments, then you might want to do it as soon as possible and hope the builder will allow it.
-Please note that Assignments will not get you the deposits you have already made back (usually) UNTIL FINAL CLOSING.
-However, you will be avoiding making any futher payments once we get it assigned.
+Please note that Assignments may not get you the deposits you have already made back (usually) UNTIL FINAL CLOSING.
+I have noticed a trend during 2017 where buyers are willing and able to make some or all of the payment BEFORE FINAL CLOSING.
+In any case, you will be avoiding making any further deposit & occupancy payments once we get it assigned.

 If you are in desperate need to get your deposits back before Final Closing, you may incent the buyer with a reduced price.
 Some buyers will be able to finance the buy without the benefit of a mortgage that cannot be arranged prior to title transfer at Final Closing.
-AssignThisCondo.com will NOT accept listings that are looking for ONLY these kinds of Offers as they are very hard to come by.
+AssignThisCondo.com will make every effort to find and work with Buyers who can provide Advanced Payments.

 What are the potential benefits to the Assignor (original buyer)?